 Programs & Services

-Visit Saskatchewan Waste Reduction Council to learn more.
+There are plenty of options for recycling waste.
+Visit the Saskatchewan Waste Reduction Council to learn more.

 Disposing of Compact Florescent Lamps in Saskatchewan

 Beginning January 1, 2014, the sale of incandescent light bulbs will be gradually phased out across Canada.
 There are several alternatives to incandescent bulbs, one being compact florescent light bulbs (CFL’s).
 However, since CFL’s contain mercury, a toxic substance, the ministry encourages users to dispose of them appropriately.
 CFL’s should not be put in curbside garbage, curbside recycling or directly into the landfill.
 They may be accepted at municipal household hazardous waste days held in some Saskatchewan communities, and there are a number of retail and commercial locations that will accept CFL’s.
 To learn about where you can dispose of CFL’s in Saskatchewan, visit www.saskwastereduction.ca.
 For more information about the phasing out of incandescent light bulbs, go to www.nrcan.gc.ca/energy/regulations-codes-standards/6847.

 The Ministry of Environment created, monitors, evaluates and administers regulations for the following programs:

 Electronic Waste Recycling - Ensure your end-of-life electronic products are recycled responsibly and help divert thousands of tonnes of old electronic waste from Saskatchewan landfills.
 You can recycle your old electronics at any SARCAN depot.
 Check out http://recyclemyelectronics.ca/sk/ for information.